armele/mctradepost-retro/README.md

 ## Known Issues
 ### In Testing
-Advanced Clipboard does not work correctly when right-clicked on a block (ok when in the air)

 ### Pending Resolution
-Wishing Well recipes not shown in JEI (ATM10)
+Wishing Well recipes not shown in JEI (ATM10).
+See ItemValuePacket for an approach to solving this.
 Tracing is global (rather than by colony)
 Fix custom shopkeeper & recycler sounds